molds/molds/doc/README.txt

        "mo", "grid_number", "frame_length", and "file_prefix" are prepared.

        "mo" is index of the molcular orbital. mo=0 means the lowest energy MO.
-       Default value of "mo" is not set.
+       The default value of "mo" is not set.

        "grid_number" is the grid number of the frame in xyz-coordinates.
-       Default values are 25, 25, and 25 for x, y, and z coordinates, respectively.
+       The default values are 25, 25, and 25 for x, y, and z coordinates, respectively.

        "frame_length" is the length of the frame of each coordinate.
-       Default values are 10, 10, and 10[angst.] for x, y, and z coordinates.
+       The default values are 10, 10, and 10[angst.] for x, y, and z coordinates.

        "file_prefix" is a prefix of the file name to which the MO is written.
-       Default values is "MO_".
+       The default values is "MO_".

       E.g.
          MOPLOT